Content

 A well-designed OTE plan aligns individual performance with company objectives.

 This alignment drives sales growth and overall business success.
-Companies can use tools like Scrupp to find top sales talent.
+Companies often leverage specialized HR and recruitment platforms to identify and attract top sales talent.

 Understanding the balance between base salary and commission is key to understanding sales OTE meaning.
 Each component plays a vital role in providing financial security and incentivizing performance.